nkapila6/mcp-local-rag/README.md

 ```

 # Security audits
+MseeP does security audits on every MCP server, you can see the security audit of this MCP server by clicking [here](https://mseep.ai/app/nkapila6-mcp-local-rag).

 <a href='https://mseep.ai/app/nkapila6-mcp-local-rag'><img src='https://mseep.net/pr/nkapila6-mcp-local-rag-badge.png' width='auto' height='200'></a>

+# MCP Clients
+The MCP server should work with any MCP client that supports tool calling.
+Has been tested on the below clients.

+- Claude Desktop
+- Cursor
+- Goose
+- Others?
+You try!

 # Examples on Claude Desktop
 When an LLM (like Claude) is asked a question requiring recent web information, it will trigger `mcp-local-rag`.